zhouhufeng/FAVORannotator/README.md

 ## Install PostgreSQL (FAVORannotator SQL version)

 The following steps have been written for major computing environments in order to best account for all possibilities.
-The following steps are for the widely used operating system (ubuntu) on a virtual machine.
+The following steps are for the widely used operating system (Ubuntu) on a virtual machine.

 1. Install the required software:
  - ```$ sudo apt install postgresql postgresql-contrib```